-Although the perimenopause experience of each woman is unique, after a few months or years of disrupted menstrual cycles, periods do eventually stop altogether.
+Although every woman’s menopause journey is unique, after a few months or years of disrupted menstrual cycles, periods do eventually stop altogether.

 Menopause happens when your ovaries stop producing eggs.

 For around 5% of women1, it’s possible for early menopause (under the age of 45) to happen.
-It’s also possible to go through premature menopause (under the age of 40), which is incredibly rare, as it only affects only 1% of women2.
-Experts aren’t quite sure why some women go through early or premature menopause, although chances are it’s genetic.
-If your mother had an early menopause, you’re more likely, but not guaranteed, to go through it early too.
+It’s also possible to go through premature menopause (under the age of 40), which is incredibly rare, as it affects only 1% of women.2 Experts aren’t quite sure why some women go through early or premature menopause, although it is likely to have a genetic cause.
+If your mother had an early menopause, you’re more likely, but not guaranteed, to go through menopause early also.

 Sometimes early menopause can be triggered by: